-It is proposed to construct infrastructure within a site allocated for housing development at Corse West, which is within the settlement boundary of Kirkwall, comprising house services, access roads and drainage infrastructure.
+It is proposed to construct infrastructure within a site allocated for housing development at Corse West, which is within the settlement boundary of Kirkwall, comprising house services, access roads and footpaths, and drainage infrastructure.
 The development is a 'major development' as defined by the Town and Country Planning (Hierarchy of Developments) (Scotland) Regulations 2009.
 Determination of this application was deferred by the Committee at its meeting held on 1 December 2021 to enable further discussions with the applicant in respect of road safety, in relation to the vehicular access to Muddisdale Road from the application site, and implications in relation to a turning head or arrangements for refuse and emergency vehicles should vehicular access be restricted.
-Additional information has been submitted in this regard.
+The application was further deferred by the Committee at its meeting held on 19 January 2022 to enable members of the Committee to undertake a site visit.
 Objections have been received on numerous grounds but are not of sufficient weight to merit refusal of the application, and matters raised can be addressed by mitigation proposed and planning conditions.
 On balance, the proposed development is considered to accord with all relevant policies of the Orkney Local Development Plan 2017 and Supplementary Guidance.
 Accordingly, the application is recommended for approval.